vliz-be-opsci/george-analysis/Interoperability.md

 ### Hybrid assessment
 Both approaches are valuable for assessing interoperability.
 A qualitative approach is useful for exploring challenges and strategic improvements, while a quantitative approach is essential for tracking progress and proving effectiveness with data.
 A hybrid approach—combining both—can provide the most comprehensive evaluation.

+--> ToDo: include reference to notebooks & their main assessment approach ...

 ## Implementation of interoperability